 - Support data-informed investments in high-impact projects that will reduce risks attributable to natural disasters, with particular focus on repetitive loss of property and critical infrastructure;

 - Build the County's capacity to comprehensively analyze disaster risks through the use of data and meaningful community engagement;

 - Support the adoption of policies that reflect local and regional priorities that will have long-lasting effects on community risk reduction, to include the risk reduction to community lifelines such as;

 - Safety and Security

 - Communications

-- o Food & Water
+- Food & Water

-- o Sheltering
+- Sheltering

-- o Transportation
+- Transportation

 - Health and Medical

 - Hazardous Material (management)

 - Energy (Power & Fuel)

-- Future disaster costs (e.g. forward-looking land use plans)
+- o Future disaster costs (e.g. forward-looking land use plans)

 - Maximize the impact of available funds by encouraging leverage, private-public partnerships, and coordination with other Federal programs.

 The Notice provided the regulations and requirements the CDBG-MIT funds are subject to and described the responsibilities and processes the County must undertake in the utilization of these funds.
 This includes the development and provision of an Action Plan as defined under section V.a.2 of the Notice and is presented here.
 The Action Plan consists of the Hazard Mitigation Needs Assessment, Allocation of Funds, Citizen Participation Efforts, Planning and Coordination, Mitigation Commitments, and Monitoring Standards & Reporting Requirements.
 The Hazard Mitigation Needs Assessment includes the review of the County's Hazard Mitigation Plan, "An All Natural Hazard Risk Assessment and Hazard Mitigation Plan for Central Midlands Region of South Carolina, 2016" and critical analysis of the County's potential hazards in relation to Community Lifelines.
-This assessment is critical in assisting and guiding the process for project identification of Funds portion which summarizes findings and goals of the HMP and describes project identification, consideration, eligibility review and funding allocation and justification.
-The remaining four portions, Citizen Participation Efforts, Planning and Coordination, Mitigation and activities ensuring regulatory compliance with funding requirements.
+This assessment is critical in assisting and guiding the process for project identification and funding justification for CDBG-MIT funds.
+The subsequent portion of the Plan contains the Allocation of Funds portion which summarizes findings and goals of the HMP and describes project identification, consideration, eligibility review and funding allocation and justification.
+The remaining four portions, Citizen Participation Efforts, Planning and Coordination, Mitigation Commitments, and Monitoring Standards & Reporting Requirements describe the processes and activities ensuring regulatory compliance with funding requirements.